 With the generous support of the Scaife Family Foundation, IRETA is able to conduct this specialized program.
 The program offers medical students an intensive learning experience about addiction and its treatment far beyond anything they may have encountered in their prior medical school education or clinical rotations.

-The application period for the 2021 Scaife Fellowship is now closed.
+The application period for the 2022 Scaife Fellowship is now closed.
+Applicants can expect to hear back regarding decisions in late March.

 - Because patients with addiction have historically been neglected and mistreated by the healthcare system, healthcare professionals have an ethical obligation to proactively learn to engage with and care for these patients.